csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 The keyword **work** is optional in both the statements.
 Transaction rollback is useful if some error condition is detected during ex-

 ecution of a transaction.
-Commit is similar, in a sense, to saving changes to a document that is being edited, while rollback is similar to quitting the edit ses- sion without saving changes.
+Commit is similar, in a sense, to saving changes to a document that is being edited, while rollback is similar to quitting the edit session without saving changes.
 Once a transaction has executed **commit work**, its effects can no longer be undone by **rollback work**.
-The database system guaran- tees that in the event of some failure, such as an error in one of the SQL statements, a power outage, or a system crash, a transaction’s effects will be rolled back if it has not yet executed **commit work**.
+The database system guarantees that in the event of some failure, such as an error in one of the SQL statements, a power outage, or a system crash, a transaction’s effects will be rolled back if it has not yet executed **commit work**.
 In the case of power outage or other system crash, the rollback occurs when the system restarts.

 For instance, consider a banking application, where we need to transfer money from one bank account to another in the same bank.
 To do so, we need to update two account balances, subtracting the amount transferred from one, and adding it to the other.
 If the system crashes after subtracting the amount from the first account, but before adding it to the second account, the bank balances would be inconsistent.
 A similar problem would occur, if the second account is credited before subtracting the amount from the first account, and the system crashes just after crediting the amount.

-As another example, consider our running example of a university applica- tion.
+As another example, consider our running example of a university application.
 We assume that the attribute _tot cred_ of each tuple in the _student_ relation is kept up-to-date by modifying it whenever the student successfully completes a course.
-To do so, whenever the _takes_ relation is updated to record successful completion of a course by a student (by assigning an appropriate grade) the corre- sponding _student_ tuple must also be updated.
+To do so, whenever the _takes_ relation is updated to record successful completion of a course by a student (by assigning an appropriate grade) the corresponding _student_ tuple must also be updated.
 If the application performing these two updates crashes after one update is performed, but before the second one is performed, the data in the database would be inconsistent.

-By either committing the actions of a transaction after all its steps are com- pleted, or rolling back all its actions in case the transaction could not complete all its actions successfully, the database provides an abstraction of a transaction as being **atomic**, that is, indivisible.
+By either committing the actions of a transaction after all its steps are completed, or rolling back all its actions in case the transaction could not complete all its actions successfully, the database provides an abstraction of a transaction as being **atomic**, that is, indivisible.
 Either all the effects of the transaction are reflected in the database, or none are (after rollback).

 **128 Chapter 4 Intermediate SQL**